skeletoro/codingschoolfinalproject/README.md

 ![Screenshot](!!!folder location here!!!)

+<h4> FUTURE DEVELOPMENT </h4>
+Future improvements include the ability to assign a commission for the employee that generates a rental.
+Each employee is currently assigned a commission level when added to the employee table: ENTRYLEVEL, INTERMEDIATE, or SENIOR.
+A commissions entity has been created, but the functionality to generate the commission for each rental has yet to be implemented.

+<h4> PROJECT REQUIREMENTS </h4>
-This application was created as a team project for a bootcamp covering Java and MySQL and SpringBoot 2.0.
+This application was created as a team project for the Promineo Tech Boot Camp final project.
+The bootcamp covered Java, MySQL, and SpringBoot 2.0.
 The project requirements are below.

-    Contain at least 5 entities
+- Contain at least five entities

-    Contain all CRUD operations
+- Contain all CRUD operations

-    Contain at least 1 one-to-many relationship
+- Contain at least one one-to-many relationship

-    Contain at least 1 many-to-many relationship
+- Contain at least one many-to-many relationship

-    Contain different application layers including at least controller, service, and repository.
+- Contain different application layers, including at least controller, service, and repository